yuichi192168/yuichi192168/README.md

 ---

 Hi!
-I’m **MeowTzyッ**, a 4th-year college student who loves building simple yet meaningful web projects.
+I’m **MeowTzyッ**, a student who loves building simple yet meaningful web projects.
 I’m passionate about creating user-friendly and accessible web experiences, and I’m currently working on a project that aims to **improve public access to government services**. 💗

 ---